Thomas Kutschaty: Career in state politics

-Kutschaty was elected to the Landtag of North Rhine-Westfalia in the 2005 state election.
-In the Landtag Kutschaty was a member of the internal affairs committee as well as the justice committee and the parliamentary oversight committee.
+Kutschaty was elected to the State Parliament of North Rhine-Westfalia in the 2005 elections.
+In parliament, he was a member of the internal affairs committee as well as the justice committee and the parliamentary oversight committee.
 He also served as the deputy chair of the committee investigating the prison JVA Siegburg.

 After Hannelore Kraft (SPD) formed a minority government following the 2010 state election, she appointed Kutschaty as justice minister, an office which was reappointed to after the 2012 state election.
 He left government after the Hannelore Kraft and the SPD lost the 2017 state election against Armin Laschet and the Christian Democrats.
 Kutschaty was succeeded as justice minister by Peter Biesenbach (CDU).

 Kutschaty was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 Kutschaty was the lead candidate for the Social Democrats in the 2022 North Rhine-Westfalia state election but lost out against incumbent Minister-President Hendrik Wüst.

+Since January 2023, Kutschaty has been serving on an internal SPD commission on tax reform, co-chaired by Saskia Esken and Lars Klingbeil.